notnikkkhil/notnikhil/README.md

 # notnikhil
-this is my first git resporatory author - nikhil singh
+this is my first git resporatory.
+author - nikhil singh